 Digital development agency Dom & Tom Inc. recently announced that the company is doubling its office space in Chicago’s Tribune Tower and hiring several web and mobile developers, UX/UI specialists, visual designers, and digital strategists.
 Co-founder and CEO, Tom Tancredi, has relocated to the Chicago office from New York City, where the company was founded five years ago, to focus on the company’s continued expansion

 Emerging companies selected in mobile security, fintech, digital marketing, auto claims appraisals, edtech, mobile engagement, on-demand utilization, and healthtech categories

-February 2014 figures from the Bureau of Labor Statistics Job Openings & Labor Turnover Survey (JOLTS), which tracks job openings, hires, and separations (quits, layoffs and discharges, and other separations including retirement).
+This morning, the Bureau of Labor Statistics (BLS) released July 2014 figures from its Job Openings & Labor Turnover Survey (JOLTS), which tracks job openings, hires, and separations (quits, layoffs and discharges, and other separations including retirement).

-This morning, the Federal Reserve Bank of Chicago released February 2014 figures for its Midwest Economy Index (MEI), a weighted average of 129 indicators designed to measure nonfarm business activity in the Midwest (IL, IN, MI, WI, IA).
+This morning, the Federal Reserve Bank of Chicago released July 2014 figures for its Midwest Economy Index (MEI).
+The MEI is a weighted average of 129 indicators designed to measure non-farm business activity in the Midwest (IL, IN, MI, WI, IA).

 Panel discussion “Public-Private Partnership: Municipal, Academic, and Industry Perspectives,” to include WBC President & CEO Jeff Malehorn

 The DCD Converged Conference and Expo brings together the people, the processes and the technologies in order to help our delegates develop a world class data center strategy.